grpc/proposal/A93-xds-ext-proc.md

 be failed with UNAVAILABLE status.
 However, if the `failure_mode_allow` config field is set to true, then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.

+#### Events on the ext_proc Stream

+On the ext_proc stream, the events sent and received must be in the same order as on the data plane.
+For client-to-server events, the order must be headers, followed by zero or more messages, followed by a half-close.
+For server-to-client events, the order must be headers, followed by zero or more messages, followed by trailers.
+It is fine to interleave client-to-server events with server-to-client events, since the two directions are independent of each other.
+It is also fine for some of the events to be missing on the ext_proc stream; for example, if the filter is not configured to send client headers but is configured to send client messages, then it can start by sending a client message.
+But if two different events are sent on the stream, they must be in the correct order relative to each other, both to and from the ext_proc server.

+When sending client headers, server headers, and server trailers events to the ext_proc server, if not in [observability mode](#observability-mode), the filter will hold on to the headers and wait for a response for that event from the ext_proc server before allowing the event to proceed on the data plane RPC.
+The response from the ext_proc server will tell the filter what modifications to make to the headers before allowing them to proceed on the data plane RPC.

+In contrast, when sending client or server messages to the ext_proc server, if not in [observability mode](#observability-mode), the filter will *not* hold on to the contents of those messages.
+Instead, the ext_proc server will be responsible for sending back the full set of messages to be used on the data plane RPC.
+That set of messages may have absolutely no relationship to the messages originally sent to the ext_proc server; the ext_proc server may decide to drop messages, modify messages, pass messages back unmodified, or completely replace all of the messages on the stream.
+Note that the number of messages produced by the ext_proc server may not match the number of messages originally sent to it.

+Events on the data plane RPC should be sent on the ext_proc stream as they occur, even if the filter has not yet received a response from the ext_proc server for a previous event.
+For example, if the filter is waiting for a response for client headers, if it sees a client message, it can send the client message event on the ext_proc stream immediately (assuming it is configured to send client messages).

 #### Observability Mode